oblac/jodd-site/doc/madvoc/4+results.md

 When chaining, first action may send custom data to the next action by setting values in various scopes (request, session, etc).

-### Move result (\'move\')
+### Move result ('move')

 Main problem with the redirection is the necessity of sending parameters through the URL as GET parameters.
-This means that it is needed to write the complete and properly formed url string.
+This means that you have to write the complete and properly formed url string as result.
 Although there are some helpers in *Jodd* for this, it is still not very maintainable and visual solution.